+The size and strength of your drink will determine the number of units it contains.
 A glass of wine can range between just over one unit and more than three units depending on the size of the glass and type of wine.
-And when you're drinking at home, you tend to pour measures that are larger than you get in your local.
+And people who choose to drink at home tend to pour measures that are larger than you get at a pub, bar or restaurant.
 So you could be regularly drinking far more than you think.

-A great way to avoid losing track of how much alcohol you’re pouring out at home is to use one of our Unit and Measure Cups.
+A great way to avoid losing track of how much alcohol you’re pouring out at home is to use one of our Unit Measure Cups.

 It’s important not to assume that, even if you aren’t regularly ‘getting drunk’, that you are drinking within the low risk guidelines.
 People who drink regularly build up a tolerance.
 This might mean that you notice the effects of alcohol less but the fact is that the more you drink the greater the risk to your health.
 If you are building up tolerance that could be an early sign of alcohol dependence.
 If you think you might be dependent on alcohol, or if you have physical withdrawal symptoms (e.g. shaking, sweating, nausea before you have your first drink of the day) then you should seek medical advice from your GP before you stop drinking.